Chart Color Schemes

 Infrastructure

-Horsham has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Horsham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that may affect this region.
-Notable initiatives include the Horsham Hospital Campus Redevelopment Masterplan Implementation by Grampians Health, Avonnefields Regional Development, Horsham Residential Growth Areas Development, and the Horsham City Urban Renewal Project.
-The following list details those most likely to be relevant:.
+AreaSearch identified 13 projects likely influencing the region.
+Key initiatives are Horsham Hospital Campus Redevelopment Masterplan Implementation by Grampians Health, Avonnefields Regional Development, Horsham City Urban Renewal Project, and Horsham Recreation Infrastructure Improvements.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.